 - Clear definition of the region, oblast or geographic area where the project will be implemented;

 - The realism of the proposed cost; and

 - Sustainability and replicability of the project as well as complementarity to existing or planned programs in the region.

 Decisions to proceed with the award of a noncompetitive contract on the basis of an unsolicited proposal shall be made in accordance with the requirements of Subpart 15.6 of the FAR (48 CFR Subpart 715.5).
-Decisions to proceed with the award of a noncompetitive grant or cooperative agreement on the basis of an unsolicited application shall be made in accordance with the requirements of USAID Automated Directives System (ADS) Chapter 303 - "Grants and Cooperative Agreements to Non-Governmental Organizations."
+Decisions to proceed with the award of a noncompetitive grant or cooperative agreement on the basis of an unsolicited application shall be made in accordance with the requirements of our Automated Directives System (ADS) Chapter 303 - "Grants and Cooperative Agreements to Non-Governmental Organizations."
 If it is determined that the subject matter of any unsolicited proposal is acceptable for funding on a noncompetitive basis, the unsolicited proposal or application will serve as the basis for negotiation.
-USAID's contracting or grant officer may require, and request, additional supplemental information from the offer.
+Our contracting or grant officer may require, and request, additional supplemental information from the offeror/applicant.